 It is important when specifying a connector for use in negative pressure situations that the amount of movement, environment, temperature and nature of the pressure are all taken into account.

-As a general rule on vacuum, the maximum length of the BFM® connector should be no longer than its diameter without support rings.
+As a general rule on vacuum, the maximum length of the BFM® blue band connector should be no longer than its diameter without support rings.
 For instance a 100mm (4") diameter BFM® connector should be no more than 100mm (4") long.
 This is because the vacuum will pull the connector walls inwards, which will eventually close the connector.

 See the tables below for maximum negative pressure recommendations.